SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 * "From the ruin of the middle class arises the tournament of demagogues."
 * "Social stratification is expanding, dependency is intensifying, subsidies are increasing, and demagogues are ascendant.
 If an independent middle class is not soon restored, next, and once again, comes demagarchy."
 * "Democracy is only a phase in the cycle of revolution.”
-* "Abstract thinking and a wide field of vision are required to perceive anacyclosis."

 <a href="https://fortune.com/2020/09/28/covid-buisnesses-shut-down-closed/" target="blank">Nearly 100,000 establishments that temporarily shut down due to the pandemic are now out of business</a><br/>
 By Anne Sraders and Lance Lambert in <em>Fortune</em> magazine